sophiedeziel/jpdeziel/README.md

 as possible.

 When I am working on it, I usually stream on twitch.
 You can subscribe to my [channel : twitch.tv/krolmkromm](http://www.twitch.tv/krolmkromm)

+## TODO

+### Admin panel

+* Basic authentication
+* Basic authorisation
+* The CRUD part of CRUD (like... everything)
+* The module to add arrows to the radiographs

+### Other

+* Using Carrierwave for the files
+* Convert the old CSS written 6 year ago to SASS
+* Zoom in the radiographs

+### Nice to have

+* Render the PDFs instead of uploading a new file
+* Resize and crop the images in the admin panel before uploading